Dog Bites and Children: Myths, Triggers, and Prevention

 For major bites, try to stop the bleeding and call an ambulance.
 Blood loss can lead to shock and death.

 If the dog belonged to someone else, get their contact information.
-Arizona law imposes liability on dog owners for bites to children who did not provoke the dog and was not trespassing.
+Arizona law imposes liability on dog owners for bites to children who did not provoke the dog and were not trespassing.
 Learn more about dog bite liability on our website.

 Goodnow McKay’s Dog Bite Attorneys Can Help